SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 Let's take a look at what this test sets up:

 * It adds a `using` statement for `FluentAssertions`, which we use later in the test because I love the syntax.
 * It defines a variable called `sut`, which is a short-hand I often use that means "situation under test".
-I've also often seen `cut` (class under test), or just a clear variable (e.g. `sleigh` in this casee).
+I've also often seen `cut` (class under test), or just a clear variable (e.g. something like `sleigh` in this casee).
   * Note that it sets the variable to `new SantaSleigh()`, which does not yet exist.
 This code will currently not compile, so any attempt to run the test will fail.
 This is OK; we're writing the test before the production code exists.
 * It acts on the situation under test by calling `GetDirection()`, which again doesn't currently exist.
 * Finally, it uses the FluentAssertions syntax to say that the result should be `N`.
   * If we weren't using FluentAssertions, a similar statement using just NUnit could read: `Assert.That(result, Is.EqualTo("N"));`.

 This process -- setting up the situation under test, performing an action, and creating an assertion, is known in the unit testing world as "Arrange, Act, Assert" or "AAA".

 A few tips: